Frequently-asked Questions

 Where can I find information on what to do in Dunedin and Otago?

-When you arrive you can visit the i-Site on-wharf at Port Chalmers, or in the city centre in Dunedin (the Octagon).
-For more information about what to do in Dunedin and what is on during your visit check out http://www.dunedinnz.com/visit/
+When you arrive you, can visit the i-Site within our Port Chalmers cruise terminal, or the i-Site in Dunedin’s city centre, the Octagon.
+For more information about what to do in Dunedin and what is on during your visit, you can also check out http://www.dunedinnz.com/visit/

 I'm a tourism operator, what do I need to do before I can access the Port and Cruise Ships?